Lloyd Harbor, New York: Push for incorporation (1926)

+Village of Lloyd Harbor (1926–present)

+In the 1930s, the village annexed additional land from unincorporated Cold Spring Harbor to its southwest – including the estate of industrialist Walter Jennings, (at his request), after the New York Court of Appeals entered judgment in the village's favor in a lawsuit on the matter in 1934.

 Robin Gibb, Charles Lindbergh, Jerry Seinfeld and Billy Joel have each lived on the Neck for a time.
 Currently many of these estates have been adapted for other uses.
 Marshall Field III's estate is now Caumsett State Historic Park, and the Conklin estate is a Roman Catholic seminary.
 Others have become a county park and a wildlife refuge.
 Charles Robertson's estate is now the Banbury Center, a small conference center of Cold Spring Harbor Laboratory.

+In 1960, the Village of Lloyd Harbor opened Lloyd Harbor Village Park, located along the eastern shore of Cold Spring Harbor.

-In 1969 the Long Island Lighting Company proposed locating a nuclear power plant in the community.
+In 1969, the Long Island Lighting Company proposed locating a nuclear power plant in the community.
 Local opposition quickly defeated the plan, with Ferdinand Eberstadt donating his 80 acre estate to the U.S. Fish and Wildlife Service to become Target Rock National Wildlife Refuge.